MatthewZMD/.emacs.d/README.md

 ## Crux

-[Crux](https://github.com/bbatsov/crux), a Collection of Ridiculously Useful eXtensions for Emacs.
+[Crux](https://github.com/bbatsov/crux) is a collection of incredibly useful extensions for Emacs, enhancing functionality and ease of use.

 ```emacs-lisp
 (use-package crux